gxldCptRick/gxldCptRick.github.io/pages/_posts/2023-08-21-adding-projects-to-my-blogsite.markdown

 ---
+author:
+- Andres Hermilo Carrera Reynaga
+categories:
+- updates
+date: 2023-08-21 03:42:00 +0000
 layout: post
+tags:
+- jekyll
+- python
+- project-update
-title: "Adding Projects to My Blogsite"
+title: Adding Projects to My Blogsite
-date: 2023-08-21 03:42:00 +0000
-author: Andres Hermilo Carrera Reynaga
-categories: updates
-tags: [jekyll,python,project-update]
 ---

 I was wondering how I could add projects to this site without having to add each and every entry into the navbar above and that is when I was able to push Jekyll to its fullest form.

 I found out that with Jekyll you can create your own objects called collections that you can then define html for and use throughout your site after adding it to you config.